 More information:

-Examples of these types of trainings include
+Examples of these types of trainings include:

 Note: In order to receive credit for this effort, the training must include topics of sexual orientation or gender identity.